Common Tiling Errors and How to Stop Them

 To calculate how many tiles you’ll need, simply multiply the length of the area you are tiling by its width.
 For example, an area of 4m in length and 5m in width would require 20 metres of tiles.
 Then, add an extra 10% of extra tiles on top of this to give a total of 22 metres of tiles.

 All the products you need for your tiling project are available to order with Hitchcock & King.
 As a leading builders merchants in London, we offer a range of tiles, squeegees and other tools for every DIY tiling job.
-We pride ourselves on our quick turnarounds — with same-day or next-day delivery available — so you can get started right away.
+We pride ourselves on our quick turnarounds — with fast, reliable delivery available — so you can get started right away.

 Contact our team today to place an order.
 Feel free to contact our team if you need more tips and advice for DIY tiling or ordering the correct amount of tiles.